-Session Objectives This session enables participants to: Technical paper Explore the range of participatory and traditional survey techniques for the transport sector Assess the complementary nature of different survey techniques and the need to employ a range of survey types Case study Explore a range of different survey methods used to identify transport performance in rural Ghana Examine the factors effecting poor people's access to transport in rural Ghana Reflect on the key lessons learnt and how they may be applied to other countries.
-Rural Transport Knowledge Base materials used with this session Rural transport survey techniques By: P. Fouracre, TRL Limited An investigation into the constraints of the availability of motorised transport services in rural Ghana By: S. D. Ellis and J. C. Rutter, TRL Limited Training Materials Presentations 5.5a Rural transport survey techniques 5.5b An investigation into the constraints of the availability of motorised transport services in rural Ghana Activity sheets Applying survey techniques Transport survey methods in Ghana
+Session Objectives By the end of the session participants will be able to: Technical paper Analyse the range of participatory and traditional survey techniques for the transport sector Assess the complementary nature of different survey techniques and the need to employ a range of survey types Case study Describe a range of different survey methods used to identify transport performance in rural Ghana Explain the factors effecting poor people's access to transport in rural Ghana Analyse the key lessons learnt and how they may be applied to other countries Rural Transport Knowledge Base materials used with this session Rural transport survey techniques By: P. Fouracre, TRL Limited An investigation into the constraints of the availability of motorised transport services in rural Ghana By: S. D. Ellis and J. C. Rutter, TRL Limited Training Materials Presentations 5.5a Rural transport survey techniques 5.5b An investigation into the constraints of the availability of motorised transport services in rural Ghana Activity sheets 82 Applying survey techniques 83 Transport survey methods in Ghana